abuonomo/docker-templates/docker-flask-template/README.md

 # Docker Flask Template

-This is a template for dockerized flask apps which run behind an nginx reverse proxy.
-Essentially, if you want to run flask in docker, this template could save you many pathing headaches.
+This is an opinionated template for dockerized flask apps which can run behind an nginx reverse proxy.
+If you want to run flask in docker behind a reverse proxy, this template could save you many pathing headaches.
 There are many docker concepts which are will aid with understanding this template.

-The frontend looks like this:
+The front end looks like this:
 ![frontend](frontend.png)

 # Installation